TomLee0122/tomlee0122.github.io/README.md

 # tomlee0122.github.io

-The website is under construction.
-Please visit [tomlee0122.github.io](https://tomlee0122.github.io) for more information.
+The website is currently under construction.